-The Company Secretary is responsible for the investigation of any possible breaches of the

-Company's Code of Conduct with findings presented to the Managing Director in respect of employees and the Chairman in respect of a Board member.
+The Company Secretary is responsible for the investigation of any possible breaches of the Company's Code of Conduct with findings presented to the Chairman and/or the Board as appropriate.

-The Code of Conduct and Company Values are posted on the Company's website at www.lcg.properties
+The Code of Conduct and Company Values will be available on a new Company website that was under construction at the date of this Report.

 The Company has adopted a Share Trading Policy which summarises the law relating to insider trading and sets out the policy of the Company on directors, officers, employees and consultants dealing in shares of the Company.
-The Securities Trading Policy is also available on the Company's website.
+The Share Trading Policy will also available on the Company's new website in the future.